jeevesj/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+The focus of this project was to practice building front and backend functionalities and discovering how they communicate... and most importantly, making it look good! 😎

 ![mini browser](https://github.com/jeevesj/tweeter/blob/master/public/images/smallsize.JPG?raw=true)